Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 • Adapt and Improve: If your pitch doesn’t land, tweak your product and try again.

-A more Adaptive Model against Rejection
+A more Adaptive Model in the Face of Rejection

 Many Shark Tank inventors don’t get deals on the show but find success afterward.
 Rejection can be the spark for: